davidhaslacher/clam-nibs/README.md

 <p align="center"><img src="https://github.com/davidhaslacher/clam-nibs/assets/17557712/42767758-25fd-43ce-952e-53eda9240273" width="200"></p>

-# CLAM-NIBS Toolbox
+## CLAM-NIBS Toolbox

-## Overview
+### Overview
 This Python toolbox contains all software required to evaluate electroencephalography (EEG) or magnetoencephalography (MEG) data resulting from closed-loop amplitude-modulated non-invasive brain stimulation (CLAM-NIBS) experiments.
 A companion Matlab/Simulink toolbox to run these experiments will be released soon.

-## Features
+### Features
-### Reconstruction of the target oscillation
-Reconstruct the target oscillation in data recorded during stimulation using a beamformer.
+- **Reconstruction of the target oscillation:** Reconstruct the target oscillation in data recorded during stimulation using a beamformer.
-### Extract single-trial metrics of brain activity and behavior
-Extract amplitude/frequency of the target oscillation, large-scale sensor-space connectivity, or behavioral metrics on a single-trial basis.
+- **Extract single-trial metrics of brain activity and behavior:** Extract amplitude/frequency of the target oscillation, large-scale sensor-space connectivity, or behavioral metrics on a single-trial basis.
-### Phase-dependent modulation analysis
-Analyze phase-dependent modulation of power or frequency of the target oscillation.
+- **Phase-dependent modulation analysis:** Analyze phase-dependent modulation of power or frequency of the target oscillation.
 Perform network-based permutation testing of phase-dependent modulation of large-scale connectivity.
-### Support for various stimulation techniques
-Support for EEG/MEG data recorded during amplitude-modulated transcranial alternating current stimulation (AM-tACS) [1], temporal interference stimulation (TIS) [2], and temporally interfering magnetic stimulation (TIMS) [3].
+- **Support for various stimulation techniques:** Support for EEG/MEG data recorded during amplitude-modulated transcranial alternating current stimulation (AM-tACS) [1], temporal interference stimulation (TIS) [2], and temporally interfering magnetic stimulation (TIMS) [3].
-### Data-driven forward model computation
-Use spatio-spectral decomposition [4] to identify a target oscillation and determine its forward model in data recorded in absence of stimulation.
+- **Data-driven forward model computation:** Use spatio-spectral decomposition [4] to identify a target oscillation and determine its forward model in data recorded in absence of stimulation.

 ## Installation
 To install the CLAM-NIBS toolbox, simply run: